Student Funding Opportunities

 Duration of the award

 The duration of the award is 16 consecutive weeks on a full-time basis.
 We hold one competition per year.
-At Brock University, students generally hold the award during the Spring/Summer term (May–August), but it may also be held during the Fall or Winter term.
+At Brock University, students generally hold the award during the Spring/Summer term (May–August), but the award may also be held during the Fall or Winter term.

-For more information, contact Brock’s USRA Liaison Officer, Josie Reed at x5208, Office of Research Services.
+To receive a copy of the current application form and guidelines or for more information, please contact Brock’s USRA Liaison Officer, Josie Reed at x5208, Office of Research Services.

 Industrial Undergraduate Student Research Awards Program